diiyw/simdb/README.md

 # SimDB
-Simple Key-Value database written in go
+Simple document Key-Value database written in go, but SQLite backend.
 ## WIP - not ready for production